GraphNav and Recording Service Command Line Interfaces¶

 Note that the

 download-filepath command line argument must be a full path.
 This argument is optional; if not provided, then the current working direcory will be used.
 When a map is downloaded, it will be downloaded into a subfolder called

 GraphNav Service Command Line¶

 This interface demonstrates how to use the different GraphNav requests to upload maps to the robot, get the current localization of the robot on a map, and navigate the map (using either a specific route or a destination waypoint id), and clear the existing map on robot.
-A body lease and an E-Stop is required for navigation commands, so the tablet or the wasd control interface must be disconnected.
+A body lease and an E-Stop is required for navigation commands, so the tablet or the WASD python example must be disconnected.
 Additionally, the client must manually start an E-Stop endpoint, which can be run from a second command line terminal in the folder

 python3 -m estop_gui --username USER --password PASSWORD ROBOT_IP